-If either party to the marriage or civil partnership is a national of a non EU country you may be subject to immigration control.
+If either party to the marriage or civil partnership is a national of an EU country and does not have settled or pre-settled status (or a pending application), or national of a non EU country you may be subject to immigration control.

 What you need to provide